-- · Developments should be of an appropriate scale, height, form and massing, utilising appropriate materials and details - · Where appropriate, developments should integrate with existing paths, streets, circulation networks and patterns of activity. - · Developments should reflect, respect and reinforce local architectural and historical distinctiveness, particularly where sites fall within the canal conservation area. - Development frontages should address the canal, allowing views and providing much needed surveillance, increasing security and reducing fear of crime.
-In residential developments this includes maintaining an open view of the canal from residential properties and gardens. - The surrounding area should be taken into consideration when development is proposed including the canal corridor, towpath, landscaping and other local and natural features. - New or improved safe access to the canal is essential and should be included wherever possible, including bridges and accesses to the canal from nearby roads.
-Access should however be designed to ensure that opportunities for crime are reduced - Any development of the canal will also include the provision of a towpath which will be wide enough to accommodate pedestrians, cyclists and wheelchair users with the aim of creating a cycle/walking route alongside the canal or, where a towpath already exists, it is widened and/ or improved where possible to allow access for all users, without compromising the natural environment - · The development does not have an adverse impact on water quality or increase the risk of flooding - · New residential development will be assessed against the principles outlined in the council's Residential Design Guide to ensure that a high standard is attained, making a positive contribution to the local environment
+- · Developments should be of an appropriate scale, height, form and massing, utilising appropriate materials and details and maintaining the strong industrial characteristics of the area where appropriate - · Where appropriate, developments should integrate with existing paths, streets, circulation networks and patterns of activity. - Developments should reflect, respect and reinforce local architectural and historical including sympathetic materials distinctiveness, particularly where sites fall within the canal conservation area. - Development frontages should address the canal, allowing views and providing much needed surveillance, increasing security and reducing fear of crime.
+In residential developments this includes maintaining an open view of the canal from residential properties and gardens. - The surrounding area should be taken into consideration when development is proposed including the canal corridor, towpath, landscaping and other local and natural features. - · New or improved safe access to the canal is essential and should be included wherever possible, including bridges and accesses to the canal from nearby roads.
+Access should however be designed to ensure that opportunities for crime are reduced

+- · Any development of the canal will also include the provision of a towpath where suitable and desirable which will be wide enough to accommodate pedestrians, cyclists and wheelchair users with the aim of creating a cycle/walking route alongside the canal where none exists or, where a towpath already exists, it is widened and/or improved where possible and desirable to allow access for all users, without compromising the natural environment - · The development does not have an adverse impact on water quality or increase the risk of flooding - · New residential development will be assessed against the policies of the adopted LP and the principles outlined in the council's Residential Design Guide to ensure that a high standard is attained, making a positive contribution to the local environment